About Transport Safety Victoria

 Our primary objective is to seek the highest bus safety and marine safety standards that are reasonably practicable, consistent with the transport system's vision and objectives under the Act.
 We achieve this by:

 - Administering bus safety and marine safety legislation

 - Licensing, registering and accrediting operators and other industry participants

-- Monitoring compliance with transport safety legislation
+- Monitoring compliance with bus safety and marine safety legislation

 - Taking enforcement action as appropriate to promote safety outcomes in Victoria.